vmware-tanzu/k-bench/README.md

 Please contact the project members and read CONTRIBUTING.md if you are interested in making contributions.

-## Original Authors
+## Project Leads
-Yong Li, Karthik Ganesan and Helen Liu
+Yong Li and Karthik Ganesan

+## Contributors
+Helen Liu